 Let's take a look at what the helminth actually does to help an individual in a manner that is pleasing.
 Preventing Crohn's is pleasing.
 Placing the Crohn's patient in remission is pleasing, too.
 I will lay out the most interesting and the most relevant data that I have been able to find on the subject, as follows:

-To continue reading, click here
+To continue reading click here

-Note: References available on PDF file.
+Note: References above are found in the PDF file.